joestubbs/coe379L-sp25/docs/unit02/model_quality.rst

 Suppose we wanted to build a ML model to predict whether a high school athlete will go on to win an olympic gold medal.
-Since winning a gold medal at the olympics is an extremely rare event, our model would probably score a pretty high accuracy by simply predicting every student to *not* win a medal.
+Since winning a gold medal at the olympics is an extremely rare event, our model would probably score a high accuracy by simply predicting every student to *not* win a medal.
 Even though this would result in a high accuracy, it would typically not achieve the desired results.
 In particular, our model would not be utilizing any learned pattern from prior data.